octopusprime314/pattern-finder/PatternDetectiveTCMallocCompletelyParallel/ReadMe.txt

 	-d                      Outputs pattern count per level
 	-c                      Finds the best threading scheme for computer -threads [unsigned int] Sets thread count to be used
-	-mem [unsigned long]    Sets the maximum RAM memory that can be used MB -lev [unsigned long]    Sets the first level to start output
+	-mem [unsigned long]    Sets the maximum RAM memory that can be used in MB -lev [unsigned long]    Sets the first level to start output
-	-his [unsigned long]    Sets the first level to write history to disk -ram                    Forces program to use only RAM -hd                     Forces program to use Hard Disk based on -mem -start [unsigned long]  Level to begin searching (not used currently)
+	-his [unsigned long]    Sets the first level to write history to disk -ram                    Forces program to use only RAM -hd                     Forces program to use Hard Disk based on -mem -start [unsigned long]  Level to begin searching (not used currently) -p [string]             String to search for in file -o [unsigned long]      Mimimum occurrences to consider a pattern (Default occurences will be 2) -s                      Only searches for patterns that occur once ie outliers patterns of a file -cov 					Coverage means how much of the calculated patterns covered the entirety of the file

 Examples:
 	The example below processes a file for patterns of size 1 to